ros2/ros2_documentation/source/Tutorials/Simulators/Tutorial-Create-Webots-Robot.md

 To the `boundingObject` field of your robot add a `Transform` node.
 Set also the translation of this `Tranform` to `0 0 0.0415`.
-Inside this new node add to the `children` field the `BODY` node you defined previously (you will find it in the `USE` field).
+Inside this new node add to the `children` field the `BODY` node you defined previously (you will find it in the `USE` list).

 ![cylinder_DEF](./assets/tutorialCreateWebotsRobot/cylinder_DEF.png)

-Add to your robot a `Physics` node to the corresponding field in order to enable the collision with other objects.
+Add to your robot a `Physics` node to the field `physics` in order to enable the collision with other objects.
-Then select the field `controller` > `Select...` > `<extern>` to indicate to the simulator that the controller used will be extern to Webots (as you will use a ROS node).
+Then, select the field `controller` > `Select...` > `<extern>` to indicate to the simulator that the controller used will be extern to Webots (as you will use a ROS node).

 You should end with this setup for the second part of the body of your robot: